geologuic/SmallScripts/PowerShellScripts.md

-## To find where a particular Qt dlls are in the PATH
+## To find where Qt dlls are in the PATH

 ```
 $env:path -split ';' | Get-ChildItem | Format-Table Fullname | findstr Qt.*.dll